RBEGamer/ArduinoLEDController/README.md

 # ArduinoLEDController
-A 32 (or more) Channel pwm ethernet controller
+###This is a massive PWM-Channel controller, to control multible RGB(W)-LED-Strips

 A arduino based led coltroller, for rgb led strips! with webinterface, api, fading, i2c info display.
-Uses the PCA9685 PWM Controller to drive ttl mosfets. you cant add more channels, simply add more PCS Controllers and edit the
+Uses the PCA9685 PWM Controller to drive ttl mosfets. you cant add more channels by adding more PCA9685 Boards
-#define pca_count_pcas 2 in the sketch to your controller count.

 # PARTS
 * Arduino UNO/NANO/MEGA/..